 An innovative soil remediation project that aims to rewild soil and restore water quality on the Flete Estate using mycelium and biochar developed from local materials, discovering low-tech solutions to enhance soil and water quality that can be shared widely in Devon, UK, & beyond.

-This is an exciting collaboration between a new Devon-based social enterprise (CIC), Exeter University’s Global Systems Institute, Plymouth University’s Sustainable Earth Institute, West Country Rivers Trust, South Devon AONB, and the Flete Estate.
+This is an exciting collaboration between Flete Field Lab CIC, a new Devon-based social enterprise, Exeter University’s Global Systems Institute, Plymouth University’s Sustainable Earth Institute, West Country Rivers Trust, South Devon AONB, and the Flete Estate.

 “On land, all life springs from soil.
 Soil is ecological currency.
 If we overspend it or deplete it, the environment goes bankrupt… Mycorestoration is the use of fungi to repair or restore the weakened immune systems of environments.” – Paul Stamets, Mycelium Running